elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

 10. Edit `config.yaml` and replace my information with yours
     - set `baseUrl` to the one shown by GitHub
     - change the `author`, `email`, `utterancesRepo`, and `social`
+    - install [Utterances](https://github.com/apps/utterances) to your github repository to enable comment section
 11. You can remove \# to enable certain features (the about section requires uses `content/about.md` and `content/about-subpage.md`)
 12. Read `content/hugo-guide.md` in your new repo to help you write, edit, and publish posts